(Last Update: 10/16/2024)

 What is the Arm's Reach Co-Sleeper?

-A groundbreaking innovation in safe infant sleeping environment, the Arm's Reach Co-sleeper is designed to allow babies to sleep safely alongside their parents' bed, truly within arm's reach.
+A groundbreaking innovation in a safe infant sleeping environment, the Arm's Reach Co-sleeper is designed to allow babies to sleep safely alongside their parents' bed, truly within arm's reach.

 It acts as an extension of the main bed, yet the separate surface ensures a distinct and safe space for the infant.